vitaliyolnk/RoadStatus/RoadStatus/README.md

 ﻿# Road Status API Client
-A TfL WebApi client to check status of a road managed by TfL and print the following information:
+A WebApi client to check status of a road managed by TfL and print the following information:
 1. Road display name
 2. Road status
 3. Status description